 Reykjavík can be visited in both the summer (June to August) and winter months.
 I personally visited in the “summer”, and although you certainly need to pack a warm coat the temperatures are much more bearable and the days far longer.
 More daylight hours equals more exploring, right?
 Although if ticking off the northern lights is your main priority, I would suggest it’s better to visit between September and April.
 Or better still make two trips in one year!

-I cannot wait to return to discover more that Iceland and its capital, Reykjavík have to offer (and hopefully this time catch those northern lights!).
+I cannot wait to return to discover more that Iceland and its capital, Reykjavík have to offer.